ke-zhang-rd/krystal/docs/source/lambda.rst

 lambda
 ======

-``lambda`` exapression is just a syntax suger for normal function definition.
+``lambda`` exapression is just a syntax suger for regular function definition.

 .. code:: python